Premik/blender_rhubarb_lipsync_ng/dev.md

 ## Todo

-* Add [speaker](https://docs.blender.org/manual/en/latest/render/output/audio/speaker.html) as an alternative to Sequencer audio clip
-* Rename capture_panel to something better? (sound setup?)
-* Create github build-job, running unit tests/integration tests?
+### High
 * Set start frame?
 * place-on-strip op - add redo support, asking for channel and framein the re-do dialog
 * Set the panel tab name in the preferences
-* Cue item-add onchanged handlers to properties to flush the cached Cue object.
-And change the properties to use setter/gettr of the Cue object directly
+* mapping/baking panel and ops

+### Normal
 * Add license files
-* Icons (especially cue icons) hard to see.
-Nearly  inivisible on dark background.
-Blender supports automatic icon inverting/coloring only for inbuilt incons.
 * Limit possible selection to armature and mesh-object only? (and not obj.library).
 Or hook the properties to the Collection instead of Object?
-* CapturePanel: Place the two button cui list should be placed elsewhere.
-The Visual Options and Cleanup.
 * add sub-frames tickbox

+### Low
+* Add [speaker](https://docs.blender.org/manual/en/latest/render/output/audio/speaker.html) as an alternative to Sequencer audio clip
+* Rename capture_panel to something better? (sound setup?)
+* Create github build-job, running unit tests/integration tests?
+* The scaled down icons (32x32) still hard to see.
+Pre-scale different set icons?
 * autoload - complete type-hints
 * Capture panel, optimize, store pref, props etc. directy on the self (same like self.ctx)
+* Register some startup handler to call CueMappingList.buildItems.
+Can't be lazily done from since prop's are not allowed to be changed from the draw method

 ## Check
 https://github.com/Hunanbean/Papagayo-NGLipsyncImporterForBlender